Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 • Expanding vocabulary knowledge

-• Number sense: Understanding quantity and basic mathematical concepts
+• Understanding quantities and basic mathematics

 • Spatial awareness: Grasping relationships between objects in space